 Roo then kicked off an audience Q&A and Hackbrighters jumped in with insightful questions for the panel:

-Q) Do you have advice for women and people of color in the interview process and workplace, who have historically been disenfranchised in the tech industry?
+Q) Do you have advice for women, people of color, and other underrepresented individuals in the interview process and workplace, who have historically been disenfranchised in the tech industry?

 A) My advice is to participate in organizations that support black and hispanic engineers.
 It’s so important to network with the group of people you identify with and who can better understand the challenges that you go through and who have similar backgrounds.
 An example of a great community is /dev/color.